BobRossCodes/kahootbot/README.md

 Kahoot Bot that searches for the answers itself.

 *Pros:*
- - Searches for the answers itself
+ - Searches for the answers itself.
- - Plays itself
+ - Plays itself.
  - Can join kahoot at any point and get answers correctly immediatly.
  - Has a realistic mode where answer times are randomized.